 - Find the pressure point and apply firm pressure for 30 seconds–1 minute on both sides of the body, before moving on to the next point.

-Most studies on acupressure have participants practice this 2–3 times a day for at least 4 weeks.
+Most studies on acupressure have participants practice this 2–3 times a day for

 Tip: Use small circular motions on each pressure point.
 The pressure should be firm, but make sure it’s not so strong that it causes pain.